erikvullings/agent-smith/README.md

 npm start
 ```

+### Edit simulation/ scenario

+An explanation on how to edit scenarios and how the ineraction between agents is implemented can be found in the README file in the folder ./docs

 ## COPPER / Simulation viewer

 This project also includes a simulation viewer (named COPPER).
 This viewer consists of a server that listens to all simulation events published on Kafka and a webclient.
 The viewer is included in the docker-compose and is available at [http://localhost:3008/](http://localhost:3008/).